MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/country-region-availability.md

 In countries and regions **without** support for Calling Plans, you need to purchase Business Voice from a Microsoft partner or reseller.
 They will work with your third-party telephone provider to set up Direct Routing between your on-premises telephony hardware and Microsoft 365.

--   Your telephone provider doesn’t change.
+-   Your telephone provider doesn't change.
 All local, long distance, and toll-free charges are billed by your existing third-party telephone provider.
 -   Your telephone provider continues to manage your phone numbers.
 If you want to add or remove phone numbers, you need to coordinate that change with your telephone provider.
 -   You need to maintain some on-premises telephone equipment to enable your on-premises telephony equipment (such as desk phones) to communicate with Microsoft 365.

-If your tenant is located in a country or region that doesn’t support Calling Plans, check out [Get help from a Microsoft reseller or partner](reseller-partner-support.md).
+If your tenant is located in a country or region that doesn't support Calling Plans, check out [Get help from a Microsoft reseller or partner](reseller-partner-support.md).

-To see what’s included in Business Voice with Calling Plan and without Calling Plan, see [Microsoft 365 Business Voice Service Description](/office365/servicedescriptions/microsoft-365-business-voice-service-description).
+To see what's included in Business Voice with Calling Plan and without Calling Plan, see [Microsoft 365 Business Voice Service Description](/office365/servicedescriptions/microsoft-365-business-voice-service-description).

 | Country or region    | Business Voice with Calling Plan | Business Voice without Calling Plan(Direct routing) |
 |----------------------|----------------------------------|-----------------------------------------------------|